o3de/o3de.org/content/docs/user-guide/features/gems/_index.md

 ---
-description: ' You can use gems to add features and assets to your Amazon Lumberyard game project. '
+description: ' You can use gems to add features and assets to your Open 3D Engine game project. '
 title: Add modular features and assets with gems
 ---